scssyworks/argon-calendar/README.md

 # About

 Argon calendar is not a regular calendar plugin.
-It's a library (minimalistic and customizable) with a basic set of APIs to interface with a calendar.
+It's a a minimalistic and customizable library with a basic set of APIs.
 It uses native browser APIs under the hood. <br>
 If you are looking to build your own calendar plugin, this is the place where you start. <br>

 # How does it work?